hanusek/tokio-tcp-server/README.md

 ## tokio-tcp-server example

 An example with tokio library 0.1.22.
-If the tcp client sends 12 bytes of data cyclically, the tcp server loses data.
+The tcp client sends 12 bytes of data cyclically, the tcp server loses data.

 ### Listing
 ```